dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0801.md

 The Optical Information for Perceiving Affordances

 The theory of affordances is a radical departure from existing theories of value and meaning.
 It begins with a new definition of what value and meaning are.
-The perceiving of an affordance is not a process of perceiving a value-free phys- 132 The Ecological Approach to Visual Perception

-ical object to which meaning is somehow added in a way that no one has been able to agree upon; it is a process of perceiving a value-rich ecological object.
+The perceiving of an affordance is not a process of perceiving a value-free physical object to which meaning is somehow added in a way that no one has been able to agree upon; it is a process of perceiving a value-rich ecological object.
 Any substance, any surface, any layout has some affordance for benefit or injury to someone.
 Physics may be value-free, but ecology is not.

 The central question for the theory of affordances is not whether they exist and are real but whether information is available in ambient light for perceiving them.
 The skeptic may now be convinced that there is information in light for some properties of a surface but not for such a property as being good to eat.
 The taste of a thing, he will say, is not specified in light; you can see its form and color and texture but not its palatability; you have to taste it for that.
 The skeptic understands the stimulus variables that specify the dimensions of visual sensation; he knows from psychophysics that brightness corresponds to intensity and color to wavelength of light.
 He may concede the invariants of structured stimulation that specify surfaces and how they are laid out and what they are made of.
 But he may boggle at invariant combinations of invariants that specify the affordances of the environment for an observer.
-The skeptic familiar with the experimental control of stimulus variables has enough trouble under- standing the invariant variables I have been proposing without being asked to accept invariants of invariants.
+The skeptic familiar with the experimental control of stimulus variables has enough trouble understanding the invariant variables I have been proposing without being asked to accept invariants of invariants.

 Nevertheless, a unique combination of invariants, a compound invariant, is just another invariant.
 It is a unit, and the components do not have to be combined or associated.
 Only if percepts were combinations of sensations would they have to be associated.
 Even in the classical terminology, it could be argued that when a number of stimuli are completely covariant, when they always go together, they constitute a single "stimulus."
 If the visual system is capable of extracting invariants from a changing optic array, there is no reason why it should not extract invariants that seem to us highly complex.

 The trouble with the assumption that high-order optical invariants specify high-order affordances is that experimenters, accustomed to working in the laboratory with low-order stimulus variables, cannot think of a way to measure them.
 How can they hope to isolate and control an invariant of optical struc- ture so as to apply it to an observer if they cannot quantify it?
 The answer comes in two parts, I think.
 First, they should not hope to apply an invariant to an observer, only to make it available, for it is not a stimulus.
 And, second, they do not have to quantify an invariant, to apply numbers to it, but only to give it an exact mathematical description so that other experimenters can make it available to their observers.
 The virtue of the psychophysical experiment is simply that it is disciplined, not that it relates the psychical to the physical by a metric formula.

 An affordance, as I said, points two ways, to the environment and to the observer.
 So does the information to specify an affordance.
 But this does not in the least imply separate realms of consciousness and matter, a psychophysical dualism.
-It says only that the information to specify the utilities of the environ- The Theory of Affordances 133

-ment is accompanied by information to specify the observer himself, his body, legs, hands, and mouth.
+It says only that the information to specify the utilities of the environment is accompanied by information to specify the observer himself, his body, legs, hands, and mouth.
 This is only to reemphasize that exteroception is accom- panied by proprioception-that to perceive the world is to coperceive oneself.
 This is wholly inconsistent with dualism in any form, either mind-matter dualism or mind-body dualism.
 The awareness of the world and of one's complementary relations to the world are not separable.

 The child begins, no doubt, by perceiving the affordances of things for her, for her own personal behavior.
 She walks and sits and grasps relative to her own legs and body and hands.
 But she must learn to perceive the affordances of things for other observers as well as for herself.
 An affordance is often valid for all the animals of a species, as when it is part of a niche.
 I have described the invariants that enable a child to perceive the same solid shape at different points of observation and that likewise enable two or more children to perceive the same shape at different points of observation.
 These are the invariants that enable two children to perceive the common affordance of the solid shape despite the different perspectives, the affordance of a toy, for example.
 Only when each child perceives the values of things for others as well as for herself does she begin to be socialized.